crd2333/typst-admonition/examples/example.typ

   Cpation can be self defined if determined, otherwise it will be the same as the type.

   Currently supported types are:\
-  note, abstract, info, tip, success, question, warning, failure, bug, danger, example, quote.
+  *note, abstract, info, tip, success, question, warning, failure, bug, danger, example, quote.*

+  #lorem(300) // test if breakable
 ]

+#lorem(20)